Kinetic models of opinion-driven epidemic dynamics modulated by graphons: Numerical simulations

+We approximate all the cell integrals $\lambda_{k+\frac{1}{2}}^m$ with an eighth--order accurate Gauss--Legendre quadrature formula.

+At last, the drift--diffusion operator described above is integrated with a semi-implicit backward Euler step, providing the following temporal update in the popularity variable:

-where $\Delta t_p>0$ is an adaptive time step chosen to satisfy the CFL condition detailed below (which ensures the stability of the scheme for the popularity) and in general $\Delta t_p \neq \Delta t$.
-We highlight however that the final simulation time $T$ does instead coincide with that used to run the structure-preserving scheme for the kinetic SIR system.
-This is natural, since the evolution of the popularity depends on how the nonlocal quantity $\mathcal{F}[f](t)$ evolves through $f = \sum_{J \in \mathcal{C}} f_J$.
-More precisely, time integration of system \eqref{eq:FP-SIR and popularity} involves two distinct CFL constraints.
-The SIR Fokker--Planck solver is run on a time grid determined by the time step $\Delta t$ computed from the CFL stability condition \eqref{eq:CFL}, which provides values of the functional $\mathcal{F}[f](t)$ only at the corresponding output instants.
-The popularity equation is then advanced with an independent time step $\Delta t_p$ dictated by the stability condition of the structure-preserving scheme in the variable $v$, which reads
+In particular, time integration of system \eqref{eq:FP-SIR and popularity} involves two distinct CFL constraints.
+The SIR Fokker--Planck solver is run on a time grid determined by the time step $\Delta t$ computed from the CFL stability condition \eqref{eq:CFL kinetic SIR}, which provides values of the functional $\mathcal{F}[f](t)$ only at the corresponding output instants.
+The popularity equation is then advanced with an independent time step $\Delta t_p$ dictated by the stability condition (guaranteeing nonnegativity of the solution) of the structure-preserving scheme in the variable $v$, which reads